 Yes, but only as a treat.

 More often than not, your rabbit would love it if you offer oranges to them.
 If you give them a piece, they would often play around with it first before eating it up.
-If you want to keep your rabbit healthy, restrict it to having only ¼ of the fruit and give it every couple of days.
+If you want to keep your rabbit healthy, restrict it to having less than ¼ of the fruit.
 Giving it once a week is enough for your rabbit to enjoy a varied meal.
 Doing so will provide additional nutrients and protection to your rabbit.
-It can also prevent hairball from forming in your rabbits guts.
+It can also prevent hairballs from forming in your rabbit's gut.

-An orange peel is a much more preferred treat to a rabbit than the pulp because it is healthier. ¼ of the peel will do for extra nutrient.
+An orange peel is a much more preferred treat to a rabbit than the pulp because it is healthier. ¼ of the peel will do for an extra nutrient.
 This part is known to provide more than four times as much fiber than the pulp.
-Moreover, it contains more flavonoids, nobiletin, tangeretin and anti-inflammatory properties as well.
-To top it off, an animal study done on 2004 suggests that the nutrients it contain is so much more better in reducing harmful cholesterol than some drugs.
+Moreover, it contains more flavonoids, nobiletin, tangeretin, and anti-inflammatory properties as well.
+To top it off, an animal study done on 2004 suggests that the nutrients it contains are so much better in reducing harmful cholesterol than some drugs.

 As a general consensus among breeders and veterinarians, your rabbit must be fed with foods that are low in protein and high in fiber.
 As such, it would need a lot of water, hays, grass, fresh vegetables in its daily diet.
 Make sure that all of these are fresh or else it can ruin your rabbit’s digestion.
 From time to time, you can feed it with treats like fruits for additional nourishment.